MicrosoftDocs/azure-devops-yaml-schema/task-reference/packer-build-v1.md

 **`additionalBuilderParameters`** - **Additional Builder parameters**<br>
 `string`.
 Default value: `{"vm_size":"Standard_D3_v2"}`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 In auto generated Packer template mode, the task creates a Packer template with an Azure builder.
 This builder is used to generate a machine image.
 You can add keys to the Azure builder to customize the generated Packer template.
-For example setting `ssh_tty=true` in case you are using a CentOS base image and you need to have a tty to run sudo.
+For example: setting `ssh_tty=true` if you are using a CentOS base image and you need to have a tty to run `sudo`.
-To view/edit the additional parameters in a grid, click on `…”` next to text box.
+To view/edit the additional parameters in a grid, click on `…` next to text box.
 <!-- :::editable-content-end::: -->
 <br>